Off Campus Housing

 - RESPONSIBILITY: You will be responsible for your lease, for paying bills, and for doing your own cooking and cleaning.

 - ROOMMATES: Think carefully when finding a roommate.
 Often good friends do not make the best roommates.
 Once you commit to sharing an apartment, it is a difficult decision to change.
 Unlike residence hall roommates, who can be changed, you will be committed to your roommates for the entire length of your lease.

-Students considering moving off campus should first review Washington College’s Residency Requirements Students must secure a written approval from the Student Affairs Office before signing an off-campus lease.
+Students considering moving off campus should first review Washington College’s Residency Requirements.
+Students must submit an exemption request and receive written approval from the Student Affairs Office before signing an off-campus lease.
 If you currently live off campus, you must apply again for the coming year!